Got A Cranky Colon?

 For most people without medical problems, just including additional pure water and dietary fiber in their daily diet can help improve transit time.
 Prolonged use of over-the-counter laxatives should be avoided as they can make the bowels lazy and dependent upon their use.

 Care of the colon is a daily responsibility and absolutely crucial to continued physical health and emotional wellness.
 Herbs have a long history of helping to soothe and promote the health of the digestive tract and improving bowel action.
 Occasional use of natural fiber, herbs, and spices can usually help relieve most cases of constipation and discomfort.

 Constipation and slow transit time problems are usually easier to prevent than to treat.
 Making changes to one's diet and lifestyle provides a better long-term solution.
 A daily diet consisting of fresh nutritious foods, plenty of pure water, and enzyme and probiotic supplements can help improve the bowel transit time for most people.

 Bowel Toner is a powerful blend of 10 ingredients designed to help speed up bowel transit time in the intestinal tract.
 Lengthy bowel transit time is believed to be a contributor to bowel toxicity.
-Bowel Toner is not a probiotic or a laxative.
-It is an excellent alternative to over-the-counter laxatives, which are often harsh and unpredictable and can upset the healthy balance in the intestines.
 Each vegetarian capsule contains a special combination of fiber (oat bran), bulking agent (prunes), herbs (licorice, parsley, senna, rhubarb), spices (fennel, anise), and an enzyme activation system.